KELISBU/accessibility-among-seniors-in-rural-area/README.md

 ![image](https://github.com/KELISBU/accessibility-among-seniors-in-rura-l-area/assets/130044827/85d6c82c-8039-4ace-9724-ad5045ec3fa6)

 H1: Rural seniors’ accessibility is directly impacted by their inherently altered needs for accessing opportunities, resources, and services, as well as their rural residency.

 H2: Reduced mobility among rural seniors stems from their constrained choices of travel modes and decreased travel willingness.

 H3: The reduced mobility among rural seniors is another reason that rural seniors experience reduced accessibility.
+##NHTS Dataset
+This study examines the hypothesized causal relationship in Figure 1 by extracting evidences from the 2017 National Household Travel Survey (NHTS 2017), which contains a completed survey from 129,696 households and 923,572 person trips.
+This study defines its scope of data analysis by concentrating on:
+•	Four primary travel modes: automobiles, bicycles, walking, and public transit
+•	Six key travel purposes: home, work, medical service, shopping, recreational activities, and transporting someone.
+•	Local travel with distance being within 75 miles (Pucher and Renne 2005).
+•	Two age groups: travelers from 16 to 64 years are defined as younger adults (Yadults), and those aged 65 or older are defined as seniors.
+•	Two regions of household residency: urban and rural based on home address and 2014 TIGER/Line Shapefile (NHTS 2017).